Who Said Photography

 ISO Myths and Misconceptions about Sensor Sensitivity

-The ISO settings on the camera directly impact how much amplification is applied before it goes into digital form.
+The ISO on the camera directly impact how much amplification is applied before it goes into digital form.
 High ISO numbers like ISO 3200 will provide more amplification, while the lowest ISO numbers will provide less amplification.
 The sensitivity of the camera remains constant; only its level of magnification changes depending on lighting conditions and selections set by a user.

 Is ISO involved in the Exposure?